 StormReady provides an opportunity to review and improve your severe weather plans based on current science and technology.
-Most importantly you will gain confidence and public recognition that you are doing all that you can to protect the lives of all those involved in your event.
+StormReady facilities receive a certificate.
+Most importantly you will gain confidence and public recognition that you are doing all that you can to protect the lives of your staff and residents.